JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_02/conditions.md

 fact (generic function with 1 method)
 ```

 Since the `if` block returns a value from the latest evaluated expression, it is possible to use it after the `return` keyword to define the function output.
+However, it is also possible to omit the `return` keyword since functions return the last evaluated expression if the `return` keyword is not used.

 ```jldoctest conditions_ex
 julia> fact(4)